a-vasilev/building-microservices/README.md

  ### Monitor everything
  Centralize all information needed for monitoring the system.
 Logging on every node and checking for errors does not scale and cannot be automated.

+ - Aggregation of stats
+ - Aggregation of all logs
  - Correlation IDs - At the beginning of a call train generate an ID, which gets passed down the call train and gets recorded by every different service.
 If an error happens the ID is also recorded.
-This way
+This way via log aggregation you can check
- - Aggregation of stats
- - Aggregation of all logs

  ### Consumer first
  Make information about the service easily available to consumers.
  - Swagger
  - Wikis with additional information or even stats.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDg1MzgxMzQsMTk0MjkxMzUzMSwtMj
-A0NjQ3NzcxMiwtMTgxNjQwODI4NiwxNTE1NDU0OTQzLDQ2MzY3
-ODQwOCwtMjA4Mjk0MzM5OCwxNzkwNjk2NDIxLC0xNjU2MTAzNj
-UwLDExNDEwMDU4MDYsNTEwMjUxNDY4LDE5MTQ4MDE0MTgsMTM0
-ODgwMDIyOSwtMTUwODU5OTMzMiw0MjIxMDI3NjcsODYzNTIwNT
-E4LC02MzY2MTkxODMsODQzNTI0MzQ3LDQ1MzI4MTMzMiwtMTU2
-NzYyOTA3NV19
+eyJoaXN0b3J5IjpbMTAxNDk4OTU0MywxOTQyOTEzNTMxLC0yMD
+Q2NDc3NzEyLC0xODE2NDA4Mjg2LDE1MTU0NTQ5NDMsNDYzNjc4
+NDA4LC0yMDgyOTQzMzk4LDE3OTA2OTY0MjEsLTE2NTYxMDM2NT
+AsMTE0MTAwNTgwNiw1MTAyNTE0NjgsMTkxNDgwMTQxOCwxMzQ4
+ODAwMjI5LC0xNTA4NTk5MzMyLDQyMjEwMjc2Nyw4NjM1MjA1MT
+gsLTYzNjYxOTE4Myw4NDM1MjQzNDcsNDUzMjgxMzMyLC0xNTY3
+NjI5MDc1XX0=
 -->